Guide to First Trimester Diet: Foods to Eat and Avoid

 The recommended amount of fruits for the first trimester of pregnancy is at least three servings per day.
 Citrus fruits are a good source of folic acid, so try to eat grapefruits, oranges, and sweet limes on a regular basis.
 Avocados, bananas, pears, cantaloupes, cherries, grapes, guavas, apples, watermelons, pomegranates, and mangoes are some other fruits to include in your diet.

-When deciding on the type of non-vegetarian food for a first trimester diet, you can include warm chicken soup, eggs, and lean meats.
+When deciding on the type of non-vegetarian food for a first-trimester diet, you can include warm chicken soup, eggs, and lean meats.
 Be sure to eat well-cooked poultry and meats to prevent any digestive issues and bacterial infections.
-Fish is rich in omega 3 fatty acids, but you should avoid deep sea fishes like King Mackerel, shrimp, shark, and sword fish, which tend to have high mercury content.
+Fish is rich in omega 3 fatty acids, but you should avoid deep-sea fishes like king mackerel, shrimp, shark, and swordfish, which tend to have a high mercury content.

 When aiming for the required three portions of dairy per day, you can choose cottage cheese, as it is a good source of not just protein, but also calcium, which is essential for bone and muscle development.
 Yoghurt, curd, low-fat milk, and different varieties of cheese can be consumed during the first trimester.

 See that you get at least two servings of proteins per day.
 Eggs are a rich source of protein, alongside dairy products like cottage cheese.
 So are fish, meats, nuts, poultry, milk, and peanut butter.
 Make sure you are not allergic to dairy or nuts.

-Nausea and morning sickness is likely to last through the first trimester.
+Nausea and morning sickness are likely to last through the first trimester.
 So, you might also want to keep some stomach-friendly food items handy, such as ginger ale, crackers, pretzels, and flavoured popsicles.

 Food to Avoid in the First Trimester

 Food cravings are quite normal during pregnancy, but it is important to ensure that you do not lose sight of your nutrition goals while fulfilling these cravings.
 There are also some foods that are a strict no-no during pregnancy, especially the first trimester.
 They include:

 - Fish containing mercury, such as swordfish, king mackerel, and shark

 - Raw or undercooked shellfish and eggs